aniket12341/Regularisation_assignment/README.md

 ## Contents

-- `Individual_A.ipynb` – The full Jupyter notebook used to run the experiments and generate all plots.
+- `notebook.ipynb` – The full Jupyter notebook used to run the experiments and generate all plots.
-- `Individual report Aniket.pdf` – The final written tutorial (under 2000 words).
+- `tutorial.pdf` – The final written tutorial (under 2000 words).
 - `figures/` – All figures produced by the notebook and included in the PDF.
 - `requirements.txt` – Python package requirements.
 - `LICENSE` – Open-source license for this project.